develprr/metamatic-blog/_posts/2024-03-15-take-your-database-to-cosmic-levels.md

 ## Onboarding the Rocket
 No need to be a rocket scientist to take your database to the Cosmos!
-As your final steps before fastening the seat belts, Read [this manual](https://learn.microsoft.com/en-us/azure/cosmos-db/mongodb/quickstart-dotnet?tabs=azure-cli%2Cwindows) how to get your rocket started.
+As your final steps before fastening the seat belts, Read [this manual](https://learn.microsoft.com/en-us/azure/cosmos-db/mongodb/quickstart-dotnet?tabs=azure-cli%2Cwindows) how to start the rocket engine.
 When you are done, just push the button!
 See you up there!